ramonpzg/transform/blogposts/01_metrics_vs_feature_stores.md

 Feature stores were created to address the, among many things, the data preparation gap between batch and online predictions.
 The former is used to make predictions in groups and at different time intervals, while the latter worries about making predictions in as close to real-time as possible.
 Both approaches are extremely important but, depending on the nature of a business, online predictions may carry more weight than the batch predictions.
 For example, customers waiting for an Uber ride don't want to wait for hours to know how long it will take to arrive at their desire destination until an estimated time of arrival has been predicted.
 Similarly, movie recommendations sent to me out once a day to my email might not be as effective at keeping me on the app than live recommendations that appear as soon as I I finish a movie.
 So now that we have a general idea of what feature stores are, let's go into the finer details.

 Feature stores are "an ML-specific data system that runs data pipelines that transform raw data into feature values, stores and manages the feature data itself, and serves data consistently for training and inference purposes."
-A feature store allows users to define feature (yes, in a same way in which metrics stores allow users to define metrics), transform, serve, and share them, and, in some cases, monitor features for drift.
+A feature store allows users to define features (yes, in a similar way in which metrics stores allow users to define metrics), transform, serve, and share them, and, in some cases, monitor them for distribution drift.

+NB: Not all open-source options but most commercial ones, allow for distribution drift monitoring.

 ```mermaid